 Tourists who fly out through Changi Airport can also take advantage of Singapore’s tax-free shopping policies – the 7% Goods and Service Tax (GST) levied on shopping in Singapore can be refunded before your outbound flight, thanks to an ultra-efficient Electronic Tourist Refund Scheme (eTRS) in place.

-The hotels along Orchard Road, the Heritage District and Marina Bay have more stars than Ari Emanuel’s phonebook.
+The hotels along Orchard Road, the Heritage District and Marina Bay have more stars than a Hollywood agent’s phonebook.
 The burgeoning restaurant scene is evolving away from the country’s hawker roots to embrace Michelin-class extravagance.
 New Singapore shopping centers like the Shoppes at Marina Bay Sands hawk luxury goods like Louis Vuitton, Prada and Bulgari.
 And spa enthusiasts can lose themselves in the island’s many exclusive spa resorts and day spas.

 Singapore’s central location in Southeast Asia makes it an ideal air, land, and sea stopover for visitors who plan to travel elsewhere in the region.

-The country’s main air hub, Changi Airport, is easily reached by flights from Los Angeles (compare prices), San Francisco (compare prices), and New York (compare prices).
+The country’s main air hub, Changi Airport, is easily reached by flights from LA, San Francisco and New York.
 From here, visitors can fly practically anywhere into Southeast Asia, as the region’s major carriers and budget airlines service regular flights from Changi.

 The rest of Asia can also be reached by land and sea from Singapore.
 Bus services depart regularly for Kuala Lumpur in neighboring Malaysia.
-Singapore is connected by rail to Malaysia and thus to the rest of Asia – the Woodlands rail station is Eastern and Oriental Express’ Southeast Asia terminus.
-(More at their official website - www.orient-express.com.)
+Singapore is connected by rail to Malaysia, and thus to Thailand and the rest of Asia.

 The Singapore Cruise Center (singaporecruise.com.sg) offers ferry services to Batam, Bintan and Karimun, along with a number of international cruise lines.
 The new Marina Bay Cruise Center (mbccs.com.sg) specializes in cruise operators; most of the biggest names in the cruise business now use the bigger Marina Bay port for their Singapore stops.

 Got a long layover?
-Singapore’s small size and comprehensive transportation system makes it one of the best places to endure a long wait in: just grab an EZ-Link card from the MRT Station at Changi Airport’s basement and head on off to explore the island at your leisure.Continue to 7 of 8 below.
+Singapore’s small size and comprehensive transportation system makes it one of the best places to endure a long wait in.

-Reason #2 – See Different Cultures Side By Side
+See Different Cultures Side By Side in Singapore's Ethnic Enclaves

 For such a small island, Singapore is chock-a-block with a variety of Asian cultures, all living side-by-side, each with an ethnic enclave and a Singapore festival of its own.
-Officially, the Singapore government recognizes Chinese, Malay, and Tamil (Indian) as the nation's constituent cultures: in each ethnic enclave, individual Singaporeans find a way to eat, worship, and live to the fullest extent of their cultural heritage.
+In each ethnic enclave, individual Singaporeans find a way to eat, worship, and live to the fullest extent of their cultural heritage.

 The "enclave" system is rooted in Singapore founder Sir Stamford Raffles' policy of allocating a district to each ethnicity in Singapore.
 Today's Chinatown, for instance, was allocated in 1828 to the immigrant Chinese of Raffles' day.
-The dirt and corruption of old Chinatown has long been swept away, with the present narrow streets having been "disneyfied" with garish colors and gentrification.
-The shophouses that used to shelter brothels and opium houses, for instance, have been converted into museums, offices, and hotels.
+Shophouses that used to shelter brothels and opium houses have now been converted into museums, offices, and hotels.
 Visit during Chinese New Year in Singapore to see Chinatown's local vibe turned up to eleven!

-The quarters of the former Malay nobility of Singapore have become the kernel for present-day Singapore's Kampong Glam: the former Sultan's palace has now been transformed into the Malay Heritage Center, a cultural showcase for Malay life, past and present.
-Close by, the golden-domed Sultan Mosque and the bazaars on Bussorah Street and Arab Street provide ample opportunities for tourists to see local Malays pray and shop.
+The quarters of the former Malay nobility of Singapore have become the kernel for present-day Singapore's Kampong Glam.
+The former Sultan's palace has now been transformed into the Malay Heritage Center; close by, the golden-domed Sultan Mosque and the bazaars on Bussorah Street and Arab Street provide ample opportunities for tourists to shop and sightsee.

 During Ramadan and Aidilfitri, Kampong Glam becomes the site for a massive pasar malam (night market) that caters to Malay Muslims and non-Muslim visitors alike.